cbcrc/LinkIt/getting-started.md

     }

     public void Dispose(){
-        //In case you need to dispose database connections or other ressources.
+        //In case you need to dispose database connections or other resources.

         //Will always be invoked as soon as the load phase is completed or
         //if an exception is thrown